ErickBGomez/calculator-project/README.md

 <br>

-Calculate It! gives you the basics of a calculator, such as addition, subtraction, multiplication, and division with integers and decimal numbers.
-And you can also make use of this project with the mouse or with the keyboard support as well.
+"Calculate It!"
+Project brings the basics of a calculator, such as addition, subtraction, multiplication, and division with integers and decimal numbers.
+You can also make use of this project with the mouse or with the keyboard support as well.

 <br>